-This Post-Effective Amendment No. 4 (this "Post-Effective Amendment") relates to the registration statement on Form S-1 (File No. 333-258528), initially filed by RetinalGenix Technologies Inc., a Delaware corporation (the "Registrant"), with the Securities and Exchange Commission (the "SEC") on August 5, 2021 and declared effective by the SEC on October 7, 2021 (the "Registration Statement").
+This Post-Effective Amendment No. 4 (this "Post-Effective Amendment") relates to the registration statement on Form S-1 (File No. 333-262282), initially filed by RetinalGenix Technologies Inc., a Delaware corporation (the "Registrant"), with the Securities and Exchange Commission (the "SEC") on January 21, 2022 and declared effective by the SEC on January 31, 2022 (the "Registration Statement").

-This Post-Effective Amendment is being filed pursuant to Section 10(a)(3) of the Securities Act of 1933, as amended (the "Securities Act") to update the Registration Statement to include, among other things, the audited financial statements of the Registrant as at and for the year ended December 31, 2022 which was filed with the SEC on March 31, 2023, as part of the Registrant's Annual Report on Form 10-K, and the unaudited financial statements of the Registrant as at and for the quarter ended September 30, 2023 which was filed with the SEC on November 14, 2023 as part of Registrant's Quarterly Report on Form 10-Q.
+This Post-Effective Amendment is being filed pursuant to Section 10(a)(3) of the Securities Act of 1933, as amended (the "Securities Act") to update the Registration Statement to include, among other things, the audited financial statements of the Registrant as at and for the year ended December 31, 2022, which was filed with the SEC on March 31, 2023 as part of the Registrant's Annual Report on Form 10-K, and amended on June 15, 2023 and the unaudited financial statements of the Registrant as and for the quarter ended September 30, 2023 which was filed with the SEC on November 14, 2023, and Quarterly Report on Form 10-Q.

-This Post-Effective Amendment covers only the resale, from time to time, of up to 1,589,308 shares of common stock, including 1,388,408 outstanding shares of common stock, 181,000 shares of common stock issuable upon exercise of outstanding options and 19,900 shares of common stock issuable upon exercise of outstanding warrants (the "Resale Shares") owned by the selling stockholders.
+This Post-Effective Amendment covers only the resale, from time to time, of up to 1,226,295 shares of common stock owned by the selling stockholders.
 The Registrant previously paid to the SEC the entire registration fee relating to the shares of common stock that are the subject of this Post-Effective Amendment.
-The Registrant paid a fee of \$173.82 in connection with the registration of the Resale Shares of common stock in connection with the Registration Statement.
+The Registrant paid a fee of \$116.74 in connection with the registration of 1,259,368 shares of common stock in connection with the Registration Statement.